 - Place potatoes, onions, chicken broth and ham in slow cooker and cook on low for 7 hours or high for 4 or until potatoes are soft

-- After potatoes have cooked, in a medium saucepan melt the butter, on medium heat, stirring often
+- After potatoes have cooked, in a medium saucepan melt the margarine, on medium heat, stirring often

 - Add in the flour and whisk.
 It will look like flour mush.
 That is normal